DataDog/documentation/content/en/security_monitoring/detection_rules.md

 #### Threshold

 Define when events exceed a user-defined threshold.
-For example, if you create a trigger with a threshold of `>10`, a security signal will occur whenever the threshold is exceeded.
+For example, if you create a trigger with a threshold of `>10`, a security signal occurs when the condition is met.

 ### Define configuration query